 Treated wood contains toxic chemicals such as arsenic, a known carcinogen.
 Never burn treated wood and don't throw it in with the rest of your trash.

-Treated lumber is saturated with chemical preservatives that inhibit fungal decay and extend the life of the wood, but some of the chemicals used are toxic.
-Select, use and dispose of treated wood carefully to protect your family's health and the environment.
+Treated lumber including railroad ties and wood furniture is saturated with chemical preservatives that inhibit fungal decay and extend the life of the wood, but some of the chemicals used are toxic.
+Select, use and dispose of treated wood carefully to protect the health of your family and the environment.

 Consider treated wood alternatives for your next outdoor construction project.
 Ask your lumberyard or home repair retailer for non-toxic treated wood options.

 For more information, see the Minnesota Pollution Control Agency's Treated Wood: Use, Disposal and Alternatives for Consumers factsheet.

 Accepts appliances, bulky items, home construction project waste, household garbage, scrap metal, tires, treated wood, TVs, computers, computer peripherals, VCRs, DVD players, fax machines, and electronics.

 Accepts appliances, carpet and padding, concrete, dirt, fiberboard, insulation, plaster, scrap metal, sheetrock, shingles, and treated and non-treated wood.